Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 data.

-data are cited from ref.
-2. Furthermore, constant temperature LLE data are cited
+and LLE data are cited from ref.
+2. Furthermore, constant temperature LLE data

-from ref.
-3. The vapor-liquid equilibria are expressed as follows;
+are cited from ref.
+3. The vapor-liquid equilibria are expressed as follows:

 Pyi = Áixipis